Liocichla

 The liocichlas are a group of birds in the genus of the same name, Liocichla, from the family Leiothrichidae.
 They are found in Asia from India to China.
 They belong to a clade also containing at least the Leiothrix, the barwings, the minlas and the sibias.
-Among these, they are an early offshoot, or basal lineage.
+The Liocichla radiation likely began sometime between the mid-Miocene and the Miocene-Pliocene boundary.

 Taxonomy

-Speciation in the group is thought to have begun with the ancestral species originating somewhere in southern China, making L. steerii the basal species.
-The lineage consisting of L. ripponi and L. phoenicea are thought to have had a split in the Pleistocene (0.07–1.88 Ma) with a similar split of the other lineage leading to L. bugunorum and L. omeiensis separated by the Hengduan mountains.
+L. steerii, endemic to the island of Taiwan, is the sister species to all other species in the genus.
+Molecular evidence also indicates that an L. phoenicea/L. ripponi clade is sister to an L. bugunorum/L. omeiensis clade, and suggests a complex biogeographic history in the group.